bitcontrol/FieldBus19/exa/STM32CubeIDE/STM32F401/3+nodes/FB19Exa3_Subs1/README.md

     If pins 2 & 3 are connected, UART2 can be used as RS-232 interface on J3 **(2)**
   * JP6, JP7: Connect pins 1 & 2<br>
     This selects RS-485 for UART3
-  * JP8, JP9: Connect pins 1 & 2<br>
+  * JP8, JP9: Connect pins 2 & 3<br>
-    This allows daisy chaining the boards via J1 and J2
+    This connects UART3 to J2
 * Connect the Nucleo board's USB connector to your computer
 * Connect the serial console I/O on JP3 to an RS-232 to USB converter, then connect the USB side of the converter to your computer **(3)**
 * Open a serial terminal program on your computer, configure these settings: 115200/8/N/1 **(3)**